marques-rodrigo/simple-sub-records/README.md

 WIP - will change a lot

+See the original algorithm at [Simple-sub](https://github.com/LPTK/simple-sub)

 ## Running

 Build/run with cabal or ghc directly.

-Haven't added parsing yet, in the repl you can use processTerm with a Term.
-There are example terms in Main.hs and the term language is in Types.hs.
+Running starts a repl that takes terms and produces types.
+We add `extend term with {x = term}` to the original syntax.